aghayevaanargiz/AI-Based-Course-Scheduling-System/README.md

 ## Dataset

-The dataset was constructed from actual university course offerings and faculty information, with realistic availability constraints.
+The dataset was constructed from actual course offerings and faculty information from the **[School of Information Technologies and Engineering](https://www.ada.edu.az/en/schools/site)** at ADA University, with realistic availability constraints.

 ### Data Files